Stillpoint-Software/hyperbee.templating/docs/syntax/token-types.md

 {% raw %}
 # Token Types

-Templating supports two main types of tokens:
+Templating supports two kinds of tokens:

-- **Variable Tokens**: These tokens are simple variable identifiers that are replaced with their corresponding values.
+- **Variable Tokens**: These are simple variables that are replaced with their corresponding values.
 They are considered truthy.
-- **Expression Tokens**: These tokens are more complex and can include operations or transformations.
-Expression tokens can evaluate conditions or invoke methods.
+- **Expression Tokens**: These are more expressive, and can include operations, method calls, and transformations.

 ### Variable Token